patelsuhani/web_programming/lecture_2/notes.md

 * A decorator takes a function as input and returns a modified version of that function as output.

 * To add a decorator use the "@" symbol.

+### Exceptions

+* **try and except** similar to Java's try-catch block.

+* if you import the pre-defined sys module, you can say sys.exit(1) to mean exit the program with a status code of 1 generally means something went wrong in this program.